 What can we do in this uncertainty?

 In this Brexit tumult, uncertainty around money and funding rounds has become increasingly prevalent.
-GrantTree’s Advance Funding product allows us to cash advance you up to 50% (up to £25k) of your claim value within 48 hours of filing; you then receive the remainder when HMRC verifies the claim, which typically takes about 5 weeks.
+GrantTree’s Advance Funding product allows us to cash advance your R&D Tax Credits 9 months early so you can grow your business without losing equity.
 For more information on Advance Funding or for a general chat about how to go about claiming R&D Tax Credits or grants, please get in touch.

 If you are curious about R&D Tax Credits, Innovation Grants and Open CultureGET IN TOUCH